vutuanhaigk123/RESTful-web-service/README.md

 # RESTful-web-service using DOCKER container

 Created a Python RESTful services using Flask and use docker to run this application.
-First docker need to be installed.
+First, docker need to be installed.
 Link: https://docs.docker.com/toolbox/toolbox_install_mac/
 once docker installed we can see docker quick terminal on our system

 ## Steps